In Demand: History

 Also in 1988, VC merged with a competing PPV service, Home Premiere Television, a joint venture of multiple cable companies.
-The service (which Viacom eventually gave up its stake in) retained the Viewer's Choice name, but utilized HPT's legal name, Pay-Per-View Network, Inc., until the rebrand to In Demand.
+The service (which Viacom disassociated its stake in) retained the Viewer's Choice name, but utilized HPT's legal name, Pay-Per-View Network, Inc., until the rebrand to In Demand.
 Viewer's Choice continued to expand in the 1990s as it acquired other pay-per-view systems, along with cable companies deciding to outsource their pay-per-view systems rather than maintain them internally.
-As a result of this, as well as its various competitors gradually ceasing operations (including Cable Video Store and Request TV), the Viewer's Choice name was gradually phased out from on-air reference towards the end of the decade, generally only being referred to as "pay-per-view" in promos, on-screen graphics and voiceovers; the name remained in on-screen copyright graphics and on listings services such as the Prevue Channel until late 1999 when it was eventually renamed "PPV1".
+As a result of this, as well as its various competitors being discontinued including Cable Video Store and Request TV, the Viewer's Choice name was gradually removed from on-air reference towards the end of the decade, generally only being referred to as "pay-per-view" in promos, on-screen graphics and voiceovers; the name remained in on-screen copyright graphics and on listings services such as the Prevue Channel until late 1999, when it was eventually renamed "PPV1".

-Aside from Hot Choice, VC also operated four channels of programming under the brand of Continuous Hits; as the name implied, it offered one movie at all times of the day for a week-long period, as opposed to the mix of movies, sports and events found on the main Viewer's Choice network.
-Originating in May 1990 as a two-year test backed by Warner Bros., only available in certain areas (such as Comcast's Philadelphia cable systems) and fed by tapes delivered to cable headends, the service was expanded in February 1993 to a satellite-fed nationwide service, with two more Continuous Hits channels launched that summer.
-This brand was retired along with the Viewer's Choice brand itself in 2000, with the Continuous Hits channels becoming additional In Demand channels.
+Aside from Hot Choice, VC also operated four channels of programming under the brand of Continuous Hits; it offered one movie at all times of the day for a week-long period, as opposed to the mix of films, sports and events found on the main Viewer's Choice network.
+Originating in May 1990, as a two-year test provided by Warner Bros., only available in certain areas, such as Comcast's Philadelphia cable systems, and fed by tapes delivered to cable headends, the service was expanded in February 1993 to a satellite-fed nationwide service, with two more Continuous Hits channels launched that summer.
+This brand was discontinued along with the Viewer's Choice brand itself in 2000, with the Continuous Hits channels becoming additional In Demand channels.

-On January 1, 2000, the service changed its name and on-air look to In Demand; the logo was rendered as "iNDEMAND" with all of its letters except the beginning "I" capitalized.
+On January 1, 2000, the service was renamed and rebranded to In Demand; the logo was rendered as "iNDEMAND" with all of its letters except the beginning "I" capitalized.
 This was done to take advantage of the "i-prefix" product naming trend of the time, as cable companies launched complementary cable broadband services to tie into In Demand's rebranding.
 The rebranding was telegraphed as early as April 1999, when the schedules and offerings of their analog and digital services were consolidated.
-The first program upon relaunch was Rave Un2 the Year 2000, a New Year's Eve concert performed by Prince, taped a couple weeks prior.
+The first program upon relaunch was Rave Un2 the Year 2000, a New Year's Eve concert performed by Prince, which was filmed several weeks prior.